dct2012/conversion/README.md

 * implement atoi and decimal check
 * make things print nicer
 * work on negative numbers
-* add a predication
-    * be able to figure out what type the user inputed
 * add a loop
 * add invert option
     * on one of my computer's the xcb's are inverted?